 On this page:

-Stronger sentencing will make the community safer by holding offenders to account and reducing reoffending.
+In September 2018, reforms to strengthen community-based sentencing commenced.
+The changes aim to make the community safer by holding offenders to account and reducing reoffending.

 Reducing reoffending means less crime and fewer victims in our communities.

 This reform builds on recommendations of the 2013 NSW Law Reform Commission Sentencing Report and will help deliver tough and smart justice for safer communities.